 Mediation has been successful for many divorcing spouses seeking to make a plan for the future that satisfies each of them.
-It may be a much less expensive and time-consuming process than going to court for hearings, and everything that is discussed during mediation remains confidential (as opposed to litigation proceedings, which are public hearings).
+It may be a much less expensive and time-consuming process than going to court for hearings.
+In addition, mediation is generally confidential, as opposed to court, where hearings are public.
 Mediation offers spouses more flexibility than the traditional divorce process because they can make their own decisions on key issues, within legal limits, rather than asking a court to make them.
 Entrusting a court with deciding who lives with your child or how much alimony you have to pay can be a nerve-wracking experience.
 Mediation allows you to avoid that unpredictability and is more likely to produce a stable long-term result.

 Focus on Children

 In some states, if you cannot agree to the terms of child custody and support, you will be required to enter into mediation to figure it out, whether you want to or not.

 Choosing Between Traditional Divorce and Mediation

 Despite all of its advantages, mediation may not be the ideal solution for every couple going through a divorce.
 Some instances when mediation is less effective include a relationship troubled by domestic violence or substance abuse.
 When one spouse regularly intimidates or dominates the other, the spouse in the subservient role may not be able to fully articulate his or her interests in mediation.
 Also, some spouses grow so bitter toward each other as their marriage breaks down that they cannot talk directly to each other anymore.
 This may make mediation less effective because candor and respect are essential to the process.
 When one spouse has deliberately deceived or misled the other spouse, the necessary layer of trust may be missing that makes mediation work.
 If you are in one of these situations, you may prefer using a more conventional divorce process, or hiring a mediator experienced in these issues, to make sure that your rights are adequately protected.